Rohan27s/trendscape-main/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Run the frontend, backend, and admin dashboard separately.
-4. Access the main website at [Main Website](https://lnkd.in/gpm5eR56) and the admin dashboard at [Admin Dashboard](https://lnkd.in/gNZjwsiy).
+4. Access the main website at [Main Website](trendscape.vercel.app) and the admin dashboard at [Admin Dashboard](https://trendscape-admin.vercel.app/).
+5. Admin email - admin@trendscape.com, Password - admin1234

 ## Contributing